stepanataccolade/docsv2/sources/int_notifications.md

 You have now configured Slack and can use this integration during your CI and Pipelines settings.

+Refer our blog on a stepwise guide to [notify failure/success status for your CI project, using Slack](http://blog.shippable.com/notifying-ci-failure/success-status-on-email-slack).

+---

 ## IRC notifications
 You will need to configure this integration to send notifications to private IRC room(s).
 Public IRC channels can be configured without the need for an account integration.